Guava Duff

 Bahamian guava duff — a sweet yeasted (or quickly-leavened) dough spread with guava paste, rolled like a jelly roll, wrapped in cloth, and steamed in simmering water for an hour.
 Sliced into rounds and served warm with a brown-butter-rum sauce.
 The iconic Bahamian dessert.

-Guava duff is the most-Bahamian dessert — a steamed sweet roll directly descended from British steamed puddings (suet pudding, jam roll) brought via Loyalist refugees and adapted to use local guava.
-The 'duff' word is British dialect for 'dough'.
-The brown-butter-rum sauce is the Bahamian flourish; Bacardi rum (historically Bahamian-distilled) is the traditional choice.
+Guava duff is the most-Bahamian dessert — a steamed sweet roll directly descended from British steamed/boiled puddings (suet pudding, jam roll) brought by British colonial settlers in the 18th century and adapted to use local guava (introduced to the Caribbean by the Spanish).
+The 'duff' word is a Northern English and Scots dialect pronunciation of 'dough' (attested early 19th century; the related 'plum duff' is recorded 1830s).
+The brown-butter-rum sauce is the Bahamian flourish.
+(Note: the often-cited Bacardi connection is anachronistic — Bacardi only relocated to Nassau from Cuba in 1955–1965 and closed in 2009, long after guava duff was established.)

 Cut a thick wedge of guava duff — pale spiral of golden dough wound around bright fuchsia-pink guava filling, the rum sauce pooled below glossy and amber.
 Bite: the dough is soft, slightly sweet, faintly nutty from steaming; the guava is intensely fruity, tropical-floral, just-tart; the rum sauce is buttery-warming, brown-sugar-deep, the rum a glow at the back.
 With a Goombay Smash cocktail or strong coffee, this is a Bahamian wedding-and-Christmas dessert that pulls every island family to the table.